-Those samples were the best piece of cheese I’ve ever had.
-Since I bought a big piece of Parmigiano that day, I wanted to make something that is hard to find in stores, Parmigiano Reggiano crisps.
+Those samples were the best pieces of cheese I’ve ever had.
+Since I bought a big chunk of Parmigiano that day, I wanted to make something hard to find in stores, real Parmigiano Reggiano crisps.

-According to www.parmigianoreggioano.com, Parmigiano-Reggiano is produced exclusively in the provinces of Parma, Reggio Emilia, Modena and parts of the provinces of Mantua and Bologna, on the plains, hills and mountains enclosed between the rivers Po and Reno.
-You can read all the details about the history and the craftsmanship that making the “king of cheese” involves at the above link.
+According to www.parmigianoreggiano.com, Parmigiano-Reggiano is produced exclusively in the provinces of Parma, Reggio Emilia, Modena and parts of the provinces of Mantua and Bologna, on the plains, hills and mountains enclosed between the rivers Po and Reno.
+You can read all the details about the history and craftsmanship involved in making the “king of cheese” at the above link.

 In the Plant Paradox book, Dr. Steven Gundry writes (page 308): “This aged, hard grating cheese, is made from cow’s milk collected only during the spring and fall grass-growing season.
 Use only a product imported from Italy, where the cows also do not have the casein A-1 mutation.
 Parmigiano Reggiano is sometimes called the king of cheeses.
 Do not mistake generic Parmesan cheese for the real McCoy.”

-It is generally agreed that cows in Southern Europe, and especially Italy, still produce milk with casein A2 (although sometimes is more a question of prevalence of casein A2), which is easier to digest and many times tolerated by those who can’t have cheese made with casein A1.
+It is generally agreed that cows in Southern Europe, and especially Italy, still produce milk with casein A2 (although sometimes it is more a question of the prevalence of casein A2), which is easier to digest and many times tolerated by those who can’t have cheese made with casein A1.

 What’s funny is that while we were talking about the authentic Parmigiano Reggiano, we were surrounded by the new trendy keto snack, the Parmesan crisps.
-They are everywhere, is the new keto craze, and even I fell for it once, when I simply overlooked that they were not made with the authentic Parmigiano Reggiano.
+They are everywhere, and they are the new keto craze.
+I fell for it once, when I overlooked that they were not made with the authentic Parmigiano Reggiano.

 My conclusion, there is nothing easier to make, and it only takes 10 minutes.
 If you look online, you will see baking timing varying from three to five minutes, but it took me nine minutes.
-One reason might be that my baking sheet is a heavy, thick stainless steel, so it might take longer to heat.
+One reason might be that my baking sheet is heavy, thick stainless steel, so it might take longer to heat.

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.